AdeelIntizar/Technical_Analysis_Reports/miro_hair_Technical_Analysis_Report.md

-# MIRO HAIR - Comprehensive Technical Analysis & Business Feasibility Report
+# MIRO HAIR - Comprehensive Technical Analysis &  Feasibility Report

-## Executive Summary
+## Project Overview

 Miro Hair is a modern, responsive website built for a professional hair salon and academy specializing in hair extensions, styling tools, and education services.
 The project demonstrates solid technical foundations with modern web technologies but has significant opportunities for enhancement in functionality, performance, and business features.